tbrouns/paser/README.md

 #### `parameters.loadPath`

 `parameters.loadPath` should point to a directory tree like the one given below.
+This is the directory tree of the test data.

 ```
 loadPath